Devan Flanders

-Devan Flanders (born 20 July 1999) is a New Zealand rugby union player who currently plays as a loose forward for the in Super Rugby and in New Zealand's domestic National Provincial Championship competition.
+Devan Flanders (born 20 July 1999) is a New Zealand rugby union player who currently plays as a loose forward for Urayasu D-Rocks in Division 1 of the Japan Rugby League One competition.
+He previously played for the in Super Rugby and in New Zealand's domestic National Provincial Championship competition.

 Early career

 Devan Flanders attended Hastings Boys' High School, where he played First XV rugby alongside future teammates Folau Fakatava, Lincoln McClutchie, Danny Toala and Kianu Kereru-Symes.
 He helped his team to two National Top 4 finals, narrowly losing the first against Mount Albert Grammar School (13 - 14) in 2016, but winning the second against Hamilton Boys' High School 25 to 17 after an undefeated season in 2017.
 Flanders was named man of the match following that victory.

 In 2017, Flanders was named in the Hurricanes U18 team.

 Senior career

+Flanders scoring a try for the Hurricanes in the 2026 Super Rugby Pacific final.

 On 7 August 2017, the Hawke's Bay Rugby Union announced that four players of that year's successful Hastings Boys' High School First XV side, including Devan Flanders, had signed with the union for 2018 and 2019.
 Flanders made his Magpies debut on 19 August 2018 against Southland and earned his first start against Canterbury on 30 September 2018.
 He cemented himself as a regular starter for the Magpies in the following seasons.
 He has since re-signed with Hawke's Bay for 2020 and 2021.